-Remote treks in Nepal offers trekkers an opportunity to explore the country’s long preserved secrets of snow-covered glaciers, concealed and medieval villages, impressive lakes, Buddhist Monasteries, varieties of flora and fauna and cultural diversities.
-Lying in the rain shadow area of the Himalayas, the landscapes have a similarity to that of the Tibetan Plateau with enthralling splendor and distinctive culture, a great place to witness the full spectrum of wildflowers.
-From Jumla, one may recognize ground orchids, corydalis, impatiens, roses, and higher up in the alpine areas larkspurs, geraniums, poppies, and saxifrages proliferate.
+Remote treks in Nepal offers trekkers an opportunity to explore the country’s long preserved secrets of snow-covered glaciers.
+Concealed and medieval villages, impressive lakes, Buddhist Monasteries, varieties of flora and fauna and cultural diversities.
+Lying in the rain shadow area of the Himalayas.
+The landscapes have a similarity to that of the Tibetan Plateau.
+With enthralling splendor and distinctive culture, a great place to witness the full spectrum of wildflowers.
+From Jumla, one may recognize ground orchids, corydalis, impatiens, roses, and higher up in the alpine areas.
+Larkspurs, geraniums, poppies, and saxifrages proliferate.
 Shey Phoksundo National Park, with the diversity of plant and animal species, is another attraction.

-The landscapes of remote trekking are vast, broken only by the massive snow-capped peaks, some of the country’s best trekking secrets, including spectacular turquoise lakes, Tibetan monasteries, and breathtaking high passes.
+Remote treks in Nepal landscapes of remote are vast, broken only by the massive snow-capped peaks.
+Some of the country’s best trekking secrets, including spectacular turquoise lakes.
+Tibetan monasteries and breathtaking high passes.
 Approach from the south ascends the Hindu lowlands through deep gorges or over high passes into the remote arid landscapes of Do Tarap and outer Dolpo.
-The route goes through the ancient Tibetan salt caravan route and high passes like Numa La (5190 m), Baga La (5070 m), and Kagmara –La (4800 m) and other very remote areas of the country.
+The route goes through the ancient Tibetan salt caravan route and high passes.
+Numa La (5190 m), Baga La (5070 m), and Kagmara –La (4800 m) and other very remote areas of the country.

-The Western region is the habitat of herbal land, unspoiled trans-Himalayan culture, Buddhist monuments; unique human civilization at high altitude and is worth a visit.
+The Western region is the habitat of herbal land, unspoiled trans-Himalayan culture.
+Buddhist monuments, unique human civilization at high altitude and is worth a visit.
 With language and traditions quite different from the rest of the country,